open-rmf/crossflow/handbook/src/spawn_a_service.md

 > messages, or use them as fields inside of messages. **Any valid Rust `struct`** that
 > can be safely moved between threads can be used as a message.

-The `Service` data structure itself is much like a function pointer.
+The [`Service`][Service] data structure itself is much like a function pointer.
 It contains nothing besides an [`Entity`][Entity]
-(a lightweight identifier that points to the service's location in the [`World`](https://docs.rs/bevy/latest/bevy/prelude/struct.World.html)) and the type information that ensures you send it the correct `Request` type and know what `Response` type to expect from it.
+(a lightweight identifier that points to the service's location in the [`World`](https://docs.rs/bevy/latest/bevy/prelude/struct.World.html)) and the type information that ensures you send it the correct `Request` type and that you know what `Response` type to expect from it.
 When you copy or clone a `Service`, you are really just making a copy of this identifier.
 The underlying service implementation that will be called for the copy is the exact same as the original.

 ### Spawn a Blocking Service